keithclark/fuse-devtools/readme.md

 ## Getting started

-Fuse requires nodeJS and NPM so you'll need to make sure you have them installed before going any further.
+Fuse requires Node.js and npm so you'll need to make sure you have them installed before going any further.

 ```
 npm install